Tetramethylethylene

-Tetramethylethylene is a hydrocarbon with the formula Me_{2}C=CMe_{2} (Me = methyl).
+Tetramethylethylene (2,3-dimethylbut-2-ene) is a hydrocarbon with the formula Me_{2}C=CMe_{2} (Me = methyl).
 A colorless liquid, it is the simplest tetrasubstituted alkene.

 Synthesis

-It can be prepared by base-catalyzed isomerization of 2,3-dimethyl-1-butene.
+Tetramethylethylene can be prepared by base-catalyzed isomerization of 2,3-dimethyl-1-butene.
 Another route involves direct dimerization of propylene.
 It can also be produced by photolysis of tetramethylcyclobutane-1,3-dione.

 Reactions

 Tetramethylethylene forms metal-alkene complexes with low-valent metals and reacts with diborane to give the monoalkyborane known as thexylborane.